fbpx

 4. Handle Vocabulary-in-Context Questions Efficiently

 Plug in synonyms.
-Replace the word with each answer choice to see which fits best.
+Put another way, try substituting the word with each answer choice and see which one makes the most sense.

-Read a few lines before and after the word to understand its meaning.
+Read multiple lines before and after the word to figure out what it means.

 Watch out for secondary meanings.
-Common words like “charge” or “fine” may not have their usual meaning.
+Common words such as “charge” or “fine” may be given a specialized meaning.

 5. Improve Speed Without Sacrificing Accuracy